codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 ### Managing workflows

+Both the Workflows and the Delivery Pipeline dashboards allow you to drill down into a specific workflow to view analyze, and troubleshoot execution.

-When you view a workflow in the context of its pipeline, the pipeline's configuration settings, and sensor and event-source manifests, are available in the same location.
+Drilldown from the Workflows dashboard shows the workflow resource.
+Drilldown from a Delivery Pipeline shows the workflow in the context of its pipeline, including the pipeline's configuration settings, and sensor and event-source manifests.
 The integrated view of both the workflow steps, workflow logs, and the pipeline configuration in the same location makes it easy to make changes when troubleshooting.

   {% include image.html
     lightbox="true"